Skip to main content

 Housing Ordinances and Immigration

-The Fair Housing Act protects a person's right to fair housing.
-The Act prohibits discrimination against the rental, sale, and financing of dwellings and other housing-related matters.
+The Fair Housing Act protects a person’s right to fair housing.
+The Act prohibits discrimination in the rental, sale, and financing of dwellings, as well as in other housing-related matters.
 The Act protects all people, regardless of their immigration status.

-Several legal resources and organizations in Minnesota offer immigration legal assistance.
-Included among them are:
+Several legal resources and organizations in Minnesota offer immigration legal assistance:

 • American Immigration Lawyers Association (AILA) — An association of attorneys who teach and practice immigration law.
 It offers help with various legal matters and supports asylum seekers, foreign students, and athletes.